IRI-Research/WikiTagBundle/README.md

 * Install the dependencies : [PagerFanta](https://github.com/whiteoctober/Pagerfanta) and [Mondator](https://github.com/mandango/mondator).
 * Download the zipfile from the [downloads](https://github.com/) page and install it.
 * Once unzipped, just copy the IRI folder in your vendor/bundles folder.
 The folder hierarchy will be vendor/bundles/IRI/Bundle/WikiTagBundle.

+## License

+This bundle is under the CeCILL-C license.
+See the complete license in the bundle:

+    Resources/meta/LICENSE

 ## Getting Started
 * Install WikiTagBundle